global-input/global-input-react/README.md

              };
 return(<GlobalInputConnect mobileConfig={mobileConfig}/>);
 ```
-In the above example, you can replace the ```this.signIn()``` with whatever function that accepts username and password to carry out user sign in.
+In the above example, you can replace the ```this.signIn()``` with whatever function that you have implemented to accept username and password to validate user credential.

 The value of the ```id``` of the form in the above example identifies the form data when the user stores/loads it from/to the encrypted storage on his/her mobile device. using place holder ```###username###``` allows to store multiple accounts on the same domain.